ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Author.md

 	- task2: Talk to your husband to see how he's doing with Frank's death, at least he's not around to let anything slip anymore.
 	- task3
 	- Identify the murderer(s)!
+- ### Final Statement
+	- Gregor: I had no motive to kill Gregor Toussaint
+	- Frank: I killed Frank Larsen.
+In a bout of indiscretion, my husband let state secrets slip.
+He was convinced that a simple bribe would be enough to keep Frank's mouth shut, but after talking to him myself, I wasn't convinced.
+When the lights went out during the second auction, I saw an opportunity to solve our little problem, and I took it.
+	- Orzo: I had no motive to kill Orzo Alfredo